vectara/vectara-docs/www/docs/learn/metadata-search-filtering/ootb-metadata-filters.md

 ---
-id: ootb-filters
+id: ootb-metadata-filters
-title: Default Filterable Metadata
+title: Default Metadata Filters
 ---

 import {Config} from '@site/docs/definitions.md';

-A few pieces of metadata are filterable out of the box, as they're very useful in a variety of situations.
-This page describes these.
+A few pieces of metadata expressions filterable out of the box, as they're very useful in a variety of situations.

 Note that you can set up additional fields to filter on by setting up [filter attributes](/docs/api-reference/admin-apis/create-corpus#filter-attribute) on a